fmezou/lappdeploy/docs/lappdeploy_user_guide/lappdeploy.rst

 Description
 -----------
-This script is a `public script <Public script>`.
+This script is a :term:`public script <Public script>`.
 It launches the installer package of the standard application.
 See `about_usage-syntax` for details about used syntax.

 Command line options